Withdrawal from Courses

 Voluntary Course Withdrawal before the deadline-to-withdraw indicated on the Academic Calendar.

-Students who desire to withdraw from courses with notations of W prior to the deadline-to-withdraw specified on the academic calendar may withdraw through ISIS self-service.
+Students who desire to withdraw from courses with notations of W prior to the deadline-to-withdraw specified on the academic calendar may withdraw through SIS self-service.
 Students who do not complete the process of withdrawal before the approved deadline will not be assigned course notations of W, will be subject to all instructor course requirements, and will receive final course grades assigned by the course instructors.

 Students who voluntarily withdraw from all courses are withdrawn from the university.